 - Wearing jeans and boots and not having to dress up for work

-- Palladia, my favorite cable channel, which plays rock concerts 24/7
+- Palladia, my favorite cable channel, which plays rock concerts 24/7– now, sadly, turned into another MTV channel

 - Films by Altman, Bunuel, Almodovar, Bergman, Smith (Kevin, that is), Kieslowski, Jim Jarmusch, David Lynch, Guy Maddin.
 And Christopher Guest, of course.
 Another mad genius.